zalando/skipper/dataclients/kubernetes/crd.md

 #### Kube-ingress-aws-controller

 [Kube-ingress-aws-controller](https://github.com/zalando-incubator/kube-ingress-aws-controller)
-needs to be changed to create the Loadbalancer based on the `RouteGroup`.
+needs to be changed to create the load balancer based on the `RouteGroup`.
 It also needs to update the status field similar to the Ingress status field, in order to provide data for other controller, for example external-dns, to work on that.